I LOVE this easy DIY Wood Storage Bin for Beginners! You can make this box any size AND it’s a great starting project for new woodworkers.

 Optional: Make a Replaceable Liner

-I did add an optional inset to the bottom of my boxes.
-This was just as a pop of color that I can easily replace a couple times a year as the box gets dirty.
+I did add an optional liner to the bottom of my Easy DIY Wood Storage Bins.
+This was just as a pop of color that I can easily replace when the box gets dirty.

 How about another DIY box?
 This great 5 Mason Jar Planter Box is an easy build.
 You can even make a bunch at once for gifts.

 Here’s How to Make Painted and Chalkboard DIY Signs on Old Cabinet Doors.

 Check out How to Hide a Kitty Litter Box in a Cabinet.
 I have 5 easy DIY ways!